krantzinator/100-days-of-code/log.md

 **Thoughts:** I learned that `ngStyle` doesn't work the same in Chrome as in Firefox.
 Not sure why as I have to get ready for work now, but I'll look into this tomorrow.

 **Link to work:** [Angular app](https://github.com/krantzinator/treehouse_photo_blog/commit/f8e07de3ac15fd67b55fc9a995a6dfff2b4b32e7)

+### Day 26: June 3, 2017

+**Today's Progress:** Starting my own Angular app

+**Thoughts:** I've only just downloaded the base Angular starter app, and am figuring out where to start with my project.
+I'm sure this app will move at a snail's pace as I work through the docs.
+Also, either the sickness I had earlier this week is really sticking around with a vengeance, or we've picked up something entirely new from daycare.
+Yay daycare.
+So definitely did not do a full hour today, and I'm OK with that.

+**Link to work:** Nothing to show yet.